 About the competition

-The first competition for the young soloists was organized by Egle Spokaite Ballet School in 2010.
+The first competition for the young soloists was founded by Prima Ballerina Egle Spokaite in 2010.
 During the course of the competition, two interest groups clearly emerged: young soloists and group competitors.
 To crystallize the essence of the vision and clarify the main goals, it was decided to focus on the young soloists – where the attention is currently lacking.

 Children get seriously interested in ballet and are able to concentrate on the lessons around age 7; the opportunities for stage practice and competition are, however, sparse for this age group.
 In Lithuania, as well as other European countries, the competitions usually start at the age of 9 and older.